Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-_X-i39wswWU.md

 ### Transcript

-> go to unity dude i don't think we would have been able to make satisfactory unity to be honest, not to not to on unity because unity is a great game engine but game engines work for different, like you want to pick the engine based on what you're doing essentially i don't think we would have been able to make satisfactory in unity honestly
+> go to unity dude I don't think we would have been able to make satisfactory unity to be honest, not to not to on unity because unity is a great game engine but game engines work for different, like you want to pick the engine based on what you're doing essentially I don't think we would have been able to make satisfactory in unity honestly